 Hello!
 If you’re new here, I’m Mindy.
 I hope this guide helps simplify decorating your shelf space and adds beauty to your home.
 If you like this post, please share it with someone that you think would find it useful 🙂 Feel free to check out my D-I-Y projects page here.

 This is what our wall looked like for the first few months we lived at our house.
 Pretty Lame.

 I bought a few vases from CB2 and popped some callas into them and called it a day.
-Or three years.
+Three years later, it still looked like this.
 Double lame.

 How do you style your shelves at home?
 Got any good pointers?
 Share them here 🙂

 Click here to view this before and after post on how to pair down your wardrobe and maximize closet space:

 Follow me on Pinterest to see what else I’m sharing 🙂